Skip to main content

 h.
 Advertising which states “University of Maryland's (name of organization)” is not permitted.
 Advertising should be phrased as “(Sponsoring group name) at the University of Maryland".

 i.
 The outside banners on the front of the Stamp are strictly reserved for events sponsored by the Stamp.
-University Marketing and the President's Office may request permission for campus wide events.
-The final decision is at the discretion of the Stamp Director.
+University Marketing & Communications and the President's Office may request permission for banners representing campus wide events.
+The final decision is at the discretion of the Stamp Director, or their designee.

-The use of bicycles, skates, skateboards, sneaker skates and other wheeled recreational vehicles is prohibited inside Adele H. Stamp Student Union – Center for Campus Life.
-Bicycles must be left outside and secured to the bike racks provided.
+The use of bicycles, skates, skateboards, sneaker skates and other wheeled recreational vehicles is prohibited inside the Stamp Student Union.
+Bicycles and scooters must be left outside and secured to the bike racks provided.

 BOOTHS, STAMP FOOD COURT